FSGModding/FSG_Mod_Assistant/README.md

 - `Delete`ing a symlink will delete the __LINK DESCRIPTOR__ (the linked file remains unchanged)

 Note that invalid links in your folders will be ignored, however a warning message will be added to the debug log.

+Due to how windows handles the permission for creating symlinks, it is not currently possible for Mod Assistant to make them

+### Translations and Localizations

+Some effort has been made to produce a version of Mod Assistant in your preferred language, but as the creators only speak english, we need help on this.
+We accept we have an active [CrowdIn](https://crowdin.com/project/fsg-mod-assistant) project

 ## What is a Broken Mod?